House impeachment managers wrap up their case with Trump's obstruction

 "One defense you may hear is that the aid was held up to allow for a policy review.
 But the evidence shows the opposite," said Crow, one of two House freshmen on the House impeachment manager team.
 "The evidence shows the administration didn't conduct a review at any time after the President ordered the hold. ...
 No review was necessary because it had already been done."

+On Thursday, Democrats pushed back on the notion there's any legitimacy to investigating former Vice President Joe Biden in Ukraine, as the President and his personal attorney Rudy Giuliani have claimed.
+Trump attorney Jay Sekulow, however, suggested their focus on the Bidens "kind of opened the door for that response" from the defense team.

-The President's lawyers will begin their arguments Saturday, and the Senate is starting earlier at 10 a.m.
+The President's lawyers will begin their arguments Saturday, and the trial is starting earlier, at 10 a.m.
 ET.
 Sekulow said they will go until about 1 p.m.
-ET, wrapping up early and giving senators a chance to go home — and to campaign in Iowa — for the rest of the weekend before resuming Monday.
+ET, wrapping up early and giving senators a chance to go home -- or to campaign in Iowa -- for the rest of the weekend before resuming Monday.
 Republicans don't expect the President's team to use the full 24 hours allotted to them.

+Sekulow said that Saturday's session would be a "sneak preview" of the case they will detail next week.

 Trump complained about the start date on Twitter Friday morning, suggesting that the Saturday session would get bad TV ratings.